coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 ### Saleae to your script

 During different phases of data processing, different types of messages will be emitted.
-All messages expect a single line reply ending in a newline;
-not responding with at least an empty line will cause Saleae to hang while waiting for input!
+All messages must be replied to with at least one line of output; that line may be empty if your script does not want to handle a given message type.

 #### Bubbles